Kristin2011/PLC-Test2/README.md

 1. ``test1.txt`` and ``test2.txt`` has errors and will print out the errors.
 2. ``test3.txt`` and `` test4.txt`` has no error and will print the whole parse tree
 ### Rules for the test file
+The grammer is not ambigious grammer and every rule set below conforms to the standard of an LL Grammer
 1. The test file can be empty
 2. if the file is not empty, it must starts with ``void main()`` and end with ``end``, eg ``void main '(' ')' <stmt>* end``
 3. A statement ``<stmt>`` can be a declaration statement ``<declaration_stmt> ``, assignemnt statement``<assignment_stmt>``, loop statement``<when_stmt>``, or a if statement``<if_satisfied_stmt>``